 Victim-Safety Considerations in Community Evaluations, Conditional Release Plans, and Conditional Release Modifications

-(1) The purpose of this rule is to identify and analysis of victim-safety considerations during the community evaluation and conditional release planning and modification processes
+(1) Any victim-related provision contained in the judgment placing the client under the PSRB’s jurisdiction is the baseline victim-safety condition for conditional release and shall be included in the PSRB conditional release order unless otherwise ordered or modified by the PSRB.

-(2) When preparing a community evaluation and proposed conditional release plan, or a proposed modification of a conditional release plan, the outpatient supervisor responsible for preparing the proposed or modified conditional release plan must consider whether special conditions are necessary to address victim safety and to avoid incidental, inadvertent, or otherwise unauthorized contact with a victim as defined in OAR 859-010-0005.
+(2) When preparing a community evaluation and proposed conditional release plan, or a modification of a conditional release plan, the outpatient supervisor must consider whether any additional or modified conditions are necessary to address victim safety considerations for victims defined in OAR 859-010-0005.

 (3) Victim-safety considerations may include, but are not limited to: